ddlawrence/BBB_UDP/README.md

 lwIP is a Picasso!
 It is quite intricate so I did not touch it.
 The TI starterware drivers are pretty good also and required very little tweaking to build with GNU.
 Changes are marked with "// n!"

-The full lwIP suite is next.
-It needs the full FAT32 file system so it will take months.
-In the mean time you have UDP functionality.

 Use a jtag cable to load/boot the BBB, but you can boot from MMC.